 Once you install DVC, you'll be able to start using it (in its local setup) immediately.

-However, remote storage should be set up (see
+However, remote will be required (see

-dvc remote) if you need to share
+dvc remote) if you need to share data or

-and share your code.
+share your code.

 For simplicity, let's setup a local remote: